sighingnow/jekyll-gitbook/_pages/Digital.md

 #### 2. Create a project at Google API Console
 We need to activate API if we want to use Gmail account for outbound emails.

 - Login to [Google Developers Console](https://console.developers.google.com/) with the credentials above.
-The password is the same as for Webex CC admin account.
+The password is the same as for Webex Contact Center admin account.

 - You will have to agree with the Terms of Service and pick their Country of residence.
 Then click **Select a project** and create a **NEW PROJECT**.